-Compared to the rest of the Seattle Metropolitan Area market, the Crossroads submarket has higher rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Seattle Metropolitan Area market, the Crossroads region has less expensive rates, so you should have no trouble finding a great deal in this discounted region.

-In the last 90 days, 10 listings have been listed, which means listings are probably leasing quickly.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 6 listings have been listed, which means new availabilities might be leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 50% of the available space in the Crossroads are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 2,790 sqft, there are still 0 new listings below 2,000 sqft.
-Most properties in this area are close to 2 floors.
-Most buildings in this region were built in 1986 and are Class B.
+Even though the median size is 4,210 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this area are close to 2 stories.
+Most buildings in this area were built in 1986 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Wholesale trade is the dominant industry in this region.
-Commute by car is the most popular way to get to work amongst Crossroads folk.
+Wholesale trade is the dominant industry in this market.
+Commute by car is the most popular way to get to work amongst Crossroads residents.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.